 As Figure 1 shows, Positive Action primarily focuses on the identity domain (targeted in 45% of program activities) with a secondary emphasis on the social (31%), values (30%), emotion (28%), cognitive (24%), and responsible decision making (18%) domains.
 It provides little to no focus on the perspectives domain (7%).
-Positive Action's middle school curriculum has a greater emphasis on the cognitive and identity domains compared to the high school curriculum has a greater emphasis on the social, values, and perspectives domains compared to the middle school curriculum.
+Positive Action's middle school curriculum has a greater emphasis on the cognitive and identity domains compared to the high school curriculum and the high school curriculum has a greater emphasis on the social, values, and perspectives domains compared to the middle school curriculum.